 Thank you very much.

-And uh what do you think on that?
+And what do you think on that?

-I think I think the president should have hammered the Democrats on this energy business.
+I think the president should have hammered the Democrats on this energy business.

-And I there's a great there's a great uh editorial in Investors' Business Daily Today, which really points out we ha wa that that that uh American oil companies can't drill for oil anymore in America, have to go around the world to do it, which raises costs.
+And there's a great editorial in Investors Business Daily Today, which really points out that American oil companies can't drill for oil anymore in America.

-The president didn't talk about that at all because he wanted to talk about the alternative energy angle, and that's that's just that's a political thing to throw in there in the laundry list that everybody will forget, but it serves its purpose the moment it's heard.
+And that's just a political thing to throw in there in the laundry list that everybody will forget, but it serves its purpose the moment it's heard.

-Now, if the president's gonna say we're addicted to oil uh and we've got to reduce our dependence on these unstable governments that it comes from, hello, Hugo Chavez, then it would only make sense because we are an oil-driven economy, and I don't care what he said last night, we're not going to be a switchgrass-driven economy anytime soon.
+Now, if the president's going to say we're addicted to oil and we've got to reduce our dependence on these unstable governments that it comes from, hello, Hugo Chavez, then it would only make sense because we are an oil-driven economy.

 And we're not going to become a hydrogen-driven economy.

-We're not going to become a windmill farm-driven economy, and we're not going to become whatever other stupid silly panacea these leftists have in mind to come up with alternatives to energy.
+And we're not going to become whatever other stupid, silly panacea these leftists have in mind to come up with alternatives to energy.

-We are an oil-based economy and there's plenty of it.
+We are an oil-based economy, and there's plenty of it.

-But we're not allowed to go get it because these environmentalists have ruled the day, and it is it is a security problem.
+But we're not allowed to go get it because these environmentalists have ruled the day.

-And I suggested a round table uh that perhaps Saddam uh do a minute, and then Michael Moore do a minute, and then Al Jazeera gets a minute to re- I mean, all these people use Democrat talking points and new faces, new passion.
+And I suggested a round table that perhaps Saddam do a minute and then Michael Moore do a minute and then Al Jazeera gets a minute to react.

-Uh the president of Iran is full of Democrat talking points.
+The president of Iran is full of Democrat talking points.

 And he said that his country will not submit to bullying over its nuclear program.